 In the Old Testament, God appeared many times to many people (Gen. 17:1, 18:1, Ex.
 6:2-3, 24:9-11, 33:20, Num.
 12:6-8).
 Yet there are verses that say that you cannot see God (Exodus 33:20, John 1:18).
 It would seem that there is a contradiction, but there isn’t.

 I will show you that there is no contradiction and that the theology that claims that God is one person is incorrect.
 This study is directed at the Christadelphians, but it would also be appropriate for the Jehovah’s Witnesses and The Way International.

-The Bible clearly teaches that God was seen in the O.T.
+The Bible clearly teaches that God was seen in the Old Testament.
 This fact is even mentioned in the New Testament.
 Acts 7:2 says, "The God of glory appeared to our Father Abraham. . . " Did God appear or didn’t He?
-Let’s take a look at God’s word.
+Let’s take a look at God’s Word.

 - Exodus.
 6:2-3, "God spoke further to Moses and said to him, "I am the LORD; and I appeared to Abraham, Isaac, and Jacob, as God Almighty, but by My name LORD I did not make myself known to them."